chandlerc/blog/content/slides/2026-memory-safety-deep-2/35_thread.md

 - Safety effects mark functions that perform initialization or destructive move
 - Flow-sensitive state tracks initialization status for locals
+  - No full path-sensitivity or correlated conditions
+  - Just simple static rules
 - For non-locals, fields and parameters are required to be initialized unless a wrapper type is used

 {{% note %}}

+I have an appendix on flow-sensitivity, if you want to dive into that more.

 Wrapper type: similar to Rust's `MaybeUninit`